The Immigrant (2013 film): Home media

 The film was released on DVD and Blu-Ray in the U.S. by The Weinstein Company and Anchor Bay Entertainment on April 7, 2015.
-Extras include a feature commentary by Gray and the visual inspiration of The Immigrant.
+Extras include a feature commentary by Gray and the visual inspiration for The Immigrant.

 Reception

 Critical response

-The Immigrant received generally positive reviews from critics.
+The Immigrant received generally positive reviews from critics, especially for Marion Cotillard's performance, despite divisive early reactions for the film itself following its premiere at the 2013 Cannes Film Festival.
 Rotten Tomatoes gives the film a score of 86% based on 111 reviews, with an average score of 7.45/10; the general consensus states: "Beautiful visuals, James Gray's confident direction, and a powerful performance from Marion Cotillard combine to make The Immigrant a richly rewarding period drama."
 Metacritic gave the film a rating of 77/100, based on 34 reviews.

 Peter Debruge of Variety wrote that "Gray clearly sees something in Cotillard that no other helmer — not even her husband, Guillaume Canet — has brought out in her before.
 Recognizing the deep, haunted quality of Cotillard's gaze, he features her eyes as the soul of his story, counting on their mournful quality to play to the back of the house, even as he resists unnecessary closeups in favor of broad-canvas widescreen as much as possible."

 Michael Phillips of Chicago Tribune described the film as "Gray's most satisfying to date, an ode to melodrama of another day, done with style and surprising restraint."
 Ignatiy Vishnevetsky of The A.V.
 Club lauded it as an "American masterpiece," claiming: "Gray is the most underappreciated of this country's major filmmakers; his movies distill a century's worth of American feature film—a little late silent cinema here, a little New Hollywood there—into a distinctly personal style. ...
 What makes The Immigrant a great film is the way in which Gray uses actors and his mastery of the unspoken to create a tremendously lived-in, felt-through world.
 Every space—public or private, interior or exterior—feels authentic, historically and emotionally."
 Ed Gonzalez of Slant Magazine gave the film 3 and a half out of 4 stars, saying that "The Immigrant feels closer in spirit to Roberto Rossellini's collaborations with Ingrid Bergman" and calling it "Gray's Voyage to Italy".

 Brian Clark of Twitch Film gave the film a mixed review, commenting that "while the film boasts great performances, the narrative and overall drama lacks the ferocity, momentum and intensity of Gray's other work".
 Lee Marshall of Screen International in his unfavorable review wrote that "though Gray offers a well-crafted package, especially on the visual front, there's surprisingly little contemporary resonance in this immigration melodrama".